matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ### Depositing tokens to zkSync

-The wallet also have convenience method for briding tokens to zkSync:
+The wallet also has a convenience method for bridging tokens to zkSync:

 ```typescript
 async deposit(transaction: {